The 20 Best Movement Disorders Doctors in Hungary

 Pecs, BA, HU

-Peter Acs practices in Pecs, Hungary.
+Peter Acs practices practicing medicine in Pecs, Hungary.
 Mr. Acs is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Hallervorden-Spatz Disease, Frozen Shoulder, Bursitis, Woodhouse-Sakati Syndrome, and Deep Brain Stimulation.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Hallervorden-Spatz Disease, Frozen Shoulder, Bursitis, Woodhouse-Sakati Syndrome, and Deep Brain Stimulation.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.